Quantum repeaters based on trapped ions with decoherence free subspace encoding: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Swiss National Science Foundation (SNSF) through Grant number PP00P2-150579, the Army Research Laboratory Center for Distributed Quantum Information via the project SciNet, the EU via the integrated project SIQS, and the Austrian Science Fund (FWF): P28000 - N27.
+This work was supported by the Swiss National Science Foundation (SNSF) through Grant number PP00P2-150579, the Army Research Laboratory Center for Distributed Quantum Information via the project SciNet, the EU via the integrated project SIQS, and the Austrian Science Fund (FWF): P28000 - N27, F4019 and V252.
+B. P. Lanyon acknowledges the 2015 Austrian START prize, with project number Y 849-N20.